What Is Predictive Analytics and Why Is It Critical?

 As Phan says, the power of prediction with data analytics is especially critical in medicine.
 “Medical treatment is an art,” he says.
 “While there is science behind it, decision-making is an art.
 An AI-driven model can help support decisions for doctors — and not just the model itself but also the sensors and devices that help collect medical data.”

-Potential Use Cases for Predictive Analytics in Healthcare
+Potential Use Cases in Healthcare

 In practice, predictive analytics offers benefits across multiple use cases, such as: